Justin-Le/hyperspectral_classifier_DBN/README.md

 To do:

-Modify DBN_example to load datasets and trained weights/biases from a text file.
+Modify DBN_example to load biases and datasets from a text file.